Camping Kettle Choices: Top Picks for Your Next Adventure

 Compact | Usually larger |

-Can be used on various heat sources | Typically electric or stovetop-specific |
+Works on different heat sources | Usually electric or stovetop only |

 Which material is best for a camping kettle when used on a gas stove?